reeyouz/demo-2/README.md

 2. Validations on Client Side
 3. BFF Pattern for shared types (ICampaign)
 4. config service for frontend with urls for different environments (dev, test, staging, prod)
+5. Unit Tests for the frontend (time limitations)
+6. Error Screens for HTTP 400/500